 YouTube and Amazon are the world’s second and third most popular search engines.
 It also works as well for videos and products as it does for web pages.

 At this point, you might be asking yourself how SEO works.
 Let’s have a look and find out.

 When you type a question or term into Google and co., you get a long list of web pages that might have what you’re looking for.

 But how do search engines generate these lists?

 Basically, search engines use software called “crawlers” to search through the Internet.

-The crawlers then bring all the information they find back to the search engine for indexing.
-It’s this index that sophisticated algorithm search to answer your questions.
+Crawlers then bring all the information they find back to the search engine for indexing.
+It’s this index that sophisticated algorithms search to answer your questions.

 It’s at this point that SEO comes into play.

 SEO presents your content based on the factors that the algorithms use to rank relevance.

 There are many ranking factors that determine how well your content ranks.
 Different engines have different factors and priorities.
 What matters to Google is different from what matters to Amazon.